 Internet Protocol (IP) addresses give devices across a network an address.
 Each device has a specific address to identify the destination and origin of that device.

 An IP address is a set of four numbers between 1 and 254, separated by dots.
-An IP address is like a street address.
+An IP address is like a basic street address.
 Parts of the address describe the location as it gets closer geographically, from state to city, and city to street.
 Some IP addresses are public, and others are private.
 Public IP addresses can be accessed by anyone, whereas a private IP address is usually hidden behind a device with a public IP address.

 If you enjoy the challenge of making sense of complex systems, there’s a high probability you’ll thrive as a computer networking technician.